bruno212121/bruno212121/README.md

 ### 👨‍🎓 About Me
 - 🔭 Fifth-year Computer Engineering student at Universidad de Mendoza
 - 🚀 Currently working on BI dashboards and full-stack projects
-- 😄 Pronouns: "El Risas" (because coding should be fun!)
+- 😄 Pronouns: "El Risas"
 - 🌱 Always learning new technologies and best practices

 ---